 Payments Are on Hold

 Wix places payments on hold when the business payout form hasn't been completed within 30 days of your first transaction.
 If this happens, log in to your dashboard and complete the payout form immediately.
 Once submitted and verified, held funds are released on the next standard payout cycle.
-Going forward, complete the full setup before you start accepting payments to avoid this entirely.
+Complete the full setup before you start accepting payments to avoid this entirely.

 Customers Report Payment Declining